-B-14.
+B-16.
 What may an SEA consider for use as an Other Academic or SQSS indicator?

 When considering new indicators for its accountability system, an SEA should consider what statewide and comparable data are available that may be used as an Other Academic or SQSS indicator for any grade span.
-As described in the Department's COVID-19 Handbook, Volume 2: Roadmap to Reopening Safely and Meeting All Students' Needs (available at https://www2.ed.gov/documents/coronavirus/reopening-2.pdf), below are some examples of OTL measures that an SEA may include:
+Some examples of OTL measures, as described in the Department's COVID-19 Handbook, Volume 2: Roadmap to Reopening Safely and Meeting All Students' Needs (available at https://www2.ed.gov/documents/coronavirus/reopening-2.pdf), include, but are not limited to: